Best Practices

 This innovative sector is advancing rapidly, with applications ranging from self-healing concrete to reactive paints.
 Living materials offer significant environmental benefits, helping to reduce the construction industry’s carbon footprint.

 Cement production, responsible for 8% of global CO2 emissions, is a key target for these innovations.
-Self-replicating concrete and biocement, which absorbs CO2 during its production, are in development to address these issues.
+Self-replicating concrete and biocement, which absorb CO2 during its production, are in development to address these issues.

 The adoption of living materials is still in its early stages, but their potential to reduce greenhouse gas emissions and provide sustainable building solutions is promising.